gehaxelt/SSHFP-Notification-Study-AE/README.txt

 Our analysis required a large dataset of domains to analyze for SSHFP misconfigurations.
 We used several datasets to compile such a dataset for German domains.

-Find more information the domain collection's README.
+Find more information on this process in the "artifact" folder and the domain collection's README (01-domain-collection).

 # 2. Scanning Tool